-In the first 3 months of 2019, Vietnam’s tuna export reached more than US$163 million, up 19% compared to the same period in 2018.
-Although the growth rate of the whole quarter is not high, the export growth rate to some of the key market is impressive.
+In the first quarter of 2019, Vietnam’s tuna export reached over $163 million, marking a 19% increase compared to the same period in 2018.
+While the overall growth rate for the quarter was not significant, several key markets showcased impressive export growth.

-In addition, after the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP) officially came into force with Vietnam, businesses are taking advantage of opportunities to boost exports to participating countries such as Canada and Mexico.
-Export of tuna from Vietnam to these two markets in the first 3 months of 2019 is very positive.
+With the Comprehensive and Progressive Trans-Pacific Partnership Agreement (CPTPP) coming into force for Vietnam, businesses are leveraging the opportunities it provides to boost exports to participating countries like Canada and Mexico.

 Tuna exports from Vietnam to these two markets in the first three months of 2019 have been highly positive, indicating the potential for continued growth and market expansion in the future.